mitschabaude/fast-base64/README.md

 ## Base64 URL

 To support base64url, we offer two tiny helper functions.
-The added runtime overhead when combining these with the fastest Wasm de-/encoder is about 2-4x, which should be fine for almost all circumstances.
+The added runtime overhead when combining these with the fastest de-/encoder is about 2-4x, which should be fine for almost all circumstances.

 ```js
 import {toUrl, fromUrl} from 'fast-base64/url';